spatial-computing/Mint-Map-Automated-Script/README.md

 	- without connect and join tables
 	- Json file structure
 		- move `metadata.json` to seperated json files
-- Timeseries Json file
-	- with hotspot geojson object
-	- with a series data loading
-	- time slide desc data
 - Hotspot data generating
 	- Geojson object
 	- store data into Postgresql for each file
 	- when generate json file merge them into one geojson object
-- Consistence
-	- filename
-	- only use Json file instead of `metadata.json`
-	- layer name and source name, make them consistent
 - Map
 	- a new variable to fly to a new area
 	- remove metadata.json